WeekendLe/LAUNCHXL-F28379D-Standalone-Project/README.md

 ---

 ## 3. Hardware Configuration
-* **ePWM1:** Configured as a periodic time-base interrupt source designed to drive power conversion modules.
+* **ePWM1:** Configured as a periodic time-base interrupt source designed to drive power converter.
 * **ADCA:** Sampled synchronously with the ePWM1 timer-base events (results extracted from register `ADCRESULT0`).
-* **DACB:** Writes a constant default value (`1000U`) to the active `DACVALS` register on every ePWM interrupt cycle.
+* **DACB:** Writes a constant default value to the active `DACVALS` register on every ePWM interrupt cycle.
 * **CPU Timer1:** Configured for low-rate execution.
-Bypasses the PIE block to trigger core interrupt line `INT13` periodically to process reporting routines.
+Periodically to process reporting routines.
 * **SCI (UART):** Configured as a non-blocking communication line using software ring buffers and dedicated ring management functions.

 ---